rkirk903/MCA-2024/README.md

 # Week 5
 > Task 1 Create a metadata schema of at least 5 elements, including title, artist, publisher, and at least two others of your choice.

-*Title : Violin Concerto in D major
+* Title : Violin Concerto in D major
--Artist : Tchaikhovsky
+- Artist : Tchaikhovsky
-+Publisher : P Juregenson
++ Publisher : P Juregenson
-*Date : 188
+* Date : 188
 +